 Do your family members live in North Macedonia?
 They may be entitled to medical care in the Netherlands, but but not to an EHIC.
 Do your family members in the Netherlands need medical care?
 Contact Zilveren Kruis, Groep Buitenlands Recht.
 Telephone number: + 31 33 445 6870.

 Each year in December you will receive an invoice for the healthcare contribution for your family members for the upcoming year.
 In February or March (at least before 1 April) you will receive an annual statement for the past year.
 This will state whether you have paid too much, too little or exactly the right amount.

 The healthcare contribution can be compared to the health insurance premium.
 You pay this contribution if your family members are entitled to medical care in their country of residence at the expense of the Netherlands.
 Your country of residence will settle the costs of their medical care with the Netherlands.
 The CAK collects, on behalf of the Netherlands, the healthcare contribution, which is sometimes referred to as the Zvw-contribution or foreign contribution.

-The costs of healthcare abroad are often lower than they are in the Netherlands.
-One country may have a more extensive statutory healthcare package than another.
-In some cases that means that healthcare is more expensive in that country, but generally the healthcare in your country of residence is cheaper.
+The costs of healthcare abroad are often different than they are in the Netherlands.
+What healthcare is insured and what not, also differs.
+In some cases that means that healthcare is more expensive in your country of residence, but generally the healthcare is cheaper.
 We refer to the ratio between the costs in the two countries as the country of residence factor.